collapsed-stacks/startups/questions/8359/how-to-determine-monthly-annual-and-lifetime-subscription-rates.md

 - tagged: `saas`
 - score: 2

-<p>We have a SaaS business model with options to pay a monthly or annually subscription fee.
+We have a SaaS business model with options to pay a monthly or annually subscription fee.
 Also in the beginning as a attraction for sponsors we will be offering a lifetime membership for anyone who gives over a certain amount.
 How would we go about determining the monthly, annual and lifetime subscription rates for a online service with no current user base?
-What factors should we take into account?  </p>
+What factors should we take into account?

 ## Answer 8361